aurae-runtime/aurae/README.md

   project.
 - You do not have to know [Rust] to join the project.

-By joining the project in its early phases, you'll participate in the development of a milestone candidate for enterprise distributed systems and automation.
+By joining the project in its early stages, you will help to create a milestone contender for corporate distributed systems and automation that will remain accessible to anyone.

 # **Expanded Overview**

-By [introducing Aurae cells] on top of a [Linux kernel] the control of each internal runtime process on a given node becomes possible because auraed takes ownership of every process by becoming the [PID]-1 instance.
-This enabled the creation of extended system and service management capabilities [^compare].
+By [introducing Aurae cells] on top of a [Linux kernel] the control of each internal runtime process on a given node becomes possible because of [auraed].
-Allowing for advanced use with Kubernetes and the [realization](#project-status) of a [systemd]-like scope within the distributed systems themselves.
+The auraed runtime seizes ownership of every process by becoming the [PID]-1 instance.
+This enabled the creation of extended system and service management capabilities [^compare], allowing for advanced use with Kubernetes and the [realization](#project-status) of a [systemd]-like scope within the distributed systems themselves.